 Myrtle Park is in the heart of Bingley and as such is one of the most popular outdoor places in town.
-It’s a huge park with a variety of native trees and wildlife and a large meadow nestled in one of the meanders of the River Aire – two pedestrian bridges allow visitors to cross the river.
-It’s home to many annual events such as the Bingley Show, Bingley Music Live and Bingley Biathlon as well as the weekly Park Run.
-It is a well cherished asset and although owned by the Council, the newly formed “Friends of Myrtle Park" community group is now looking after it to make sure that future generations can enjoy it as we all do now.
-And of course, it’s the perfect location for a stroll, a dog walk or the start or finish of a longer walk.
+It's a huge park with a variety of native trees and wildlife and a large meadow nestled in one of the meanders of the River Aire – two pedestrian bridges allow visitors to cross the river.
+It's been home to many annual events such as the Bingley Show, Bingley Music Live and Bingley Biathlon as well as the weekly Park Run.
+It is a well cherished asset and although owned by Bradford City Council, the newly formed “Friends of Myrtle Park" community group is now looking after it to make sure that future generations can enjoy it as we all do now.
+And of course, it's the perfect location for a stroll, a dog walk or the start or finish of a longer walk.

 The Friends of Myrtle Park were formed in 2019 and their aim is to keep the park as beautiful as it is for everyone to enjoy.
 There are regular events for volunteers to attend and help maintain the park.
 They have now acquired the old Veterans hut next to the Bowling club and are establishing their HQ there.

 The origins of the park are from the 18th century when Johnson Atkinson Busfield bought the land in 1767 and in 1772 built Myrtle Grove which later became the Bingley Town Hall.
 The park actually opened to the public in 1909 and now belongs to Bradford City Council.
 Below is a list of the most famous features: